-Although information on standard circuit blocks is available, there is less information on combing these circuit parts together.
+Although information on standard circuit blocks is available there is less information on combing these circuit parts together.
 This title does just that.
-Practical examples are used and each is analysed to show what each does and how to apply this to other designs.
+Practical examples are used and each is analysed to show what each does and how to ap-ply this to other designs.

-Audio Amplifier Construction
+Audio Amplifier Construction BP122

-A wide circuits is given, from low noise microphone and tape head preamps to a 100W MOSFET type.
+A wide circuits is given, from low noise microphone and tape hand the checking system information intercontinue optimate appen-head preventions to a 100W MOSFET type.
 There is also the cir-cuit for 12V bridge amp giving 18W.
 Circuit board or strip-board layout are included.
-Most of the circuits are well within the capabilities for even those with limited ex-
+Most of the circuits are well within the capabilities for even those with limited experience

-BP98: POPULAR ELECTRONIC CIRCUITS, BOOK 2
+BP98: POPULAR ELECTRONIC CIRCUITS, BOOK 2 \$9.00